Colorado State University Listening Lab

 - Automating Species Recognition in Acoustic Recordings Using the Template Detector Method -- Louisa Markow

 I am a second year from Golden, Colorado majoring in Fish, Wildlife and Conservation Biology with a concentration in Conservation Biology.
 I have always enjoyed being outdoors and as I got older I started noticing how people affect the environment.
 I am inspired by people like Jane Goodall and organizations like Greenpeace to put my efforts and time into saving the Earth and the animals that live here with us.
 I am excited to be working in the Listening Lab, learning new ways to educate people on conservation efforts, and to learn how many different conservation careers there are in my field.

-I am a second year biology major from Summit County Colorado.
+I am a third year biology major from Summit County Colorado.
 Growing up in the mountains allowed me to develop a keen interest in the natural world, which only increased as I traveled to and camped in national parks across the western United States.
 I hope to focus on ecology in my future career and am specifically interested in the wide-scale ecological impacts of not only humans, but also species-species interactions.
 Working with the listening lab is a fantastic opportunity for me view these interactions in a real-world scenario.
 In my free time you will often find me reading a fantasy book or hiking.

-I am a second-year student from Chicago, IL studying Fisheries, Wildlife, and Conservation Biology with a concentration in wildlife.
+I am a senior from Chicago, IL studying Fisheries, Wildlife, and Conservation Biology with a concentration in wildlife.
 Growing up in the suburbs didn’t provide much opportunity for outdoor exploration but thanks to my father's passion for the outdoors I found out from a young age that natural sciences were my passion.
 The human influence on ecological systems is a growing interest of mine ever since which is what lead me to the listening lab.
 I hope to eventually end up conducting my own research looking at the effects human recreation has on ecosystems in federally protected land.